Cheatahh/chess-ai/README.md

 As simple as that. :) This project is part of a student work for my uni.

-Please make sure to install the IJulia & Chess extension for Julia, otherwise the Chessboards won´t be rendered correctly.
+Please make sure to install the IJulia, Chess, NBInclude & Benchmark extensions for Julia.